reduxsaga/redux_saga/README.md

 `Redux Saga` is ported and compatible with javascript redux-saga implementation and its documentation.
 If you use Javascript redux-saga before than you can check [Migration from Javascript](https://github.com/reduxsaga/redux_saga/blob/master/doc/migration/README.md) documentation to get help about migration.

+Package and installation details can be accessed from [pub.dev](https://pub.dev/packages/redux_saga).

 ### Usage Example

 Suppose we have a UI to fetch some user data from a remote server when a button is clicked.
 (For brevity, we'll just show the action triggering code.)